mcpython4-coding/Documentation/mcpython/engine/rendering/window.md

         function set_maximum_size(self, width, height)

-    @onlyInClient() class Window extends pyglet.window.Window if not shared.NO_WINDOW else NoWindow
+    @onlyInClient() class Window extends  pyglet.window.Window if not shared.NO_WINDOW and shared.IS_CLIENT else NoWindow

         Class representing the game window.
         Interacts with the pyglet backend.